inkline/inkline.io/content/docs/utilities/css/screen-reader.md

 ---
-title: Utilities - Screen Reader - Inkline
+title: CSS Utility Classes - Screen Reader - Inkline
 description: Use screen reader utilities to hide elements on all devices except screen readers.
 ---

-# Screen Reader Utilities
+:ContentHeading{ title="Screen Reader" subtitle="CSS Utility Classes" }
 ## Use screen reader utilities to hide elements on all devices except screen readers.

 Hide an element to all devices except screen readers using the `_visually-hidden` utility class.
 Use the `_visually-hidden:focusable` utility variant to show the element again when it’s focused (e.g. when focusing using a keyboard).